mattermost/docs/source/install/desktop-app-changelog.rst

 All Platforms
 ^^^^^^^^^^^^^
-- Fixed an issue where resizing the app while in the System Console causes a white bar to appear at the top.
+- Fixed an issue where resizing the app while in the System Console caused a white bar to appear at the top.
 - Fixed an issue where the right-click menu was missing from the ``jira connect`` modal.

 Known Issues